SuperOfficeDocs/superoffice-docs/docs/service/config-faq.md

 In addition, all extra fields for contactperson are available via "customer." plus the name of the extra field eg. "customer.MyExtraField", and similarly for the company: "company.ExtraField".
 Boolean field has the value "1" when they are true.

-Example, a boolean field is created on the customer, called x\_access.
+Example, a boolean field is created on the customer, called `x_access`.
 When tick, the user will get access:

 ```text
 %IF:customer.x\_access="1"%